Skip to main content

 • Constant-time comparison — token validation iterates all tokens and uses bitwise XOR to prevent timing attacks.
 An attacker can’t infer how close their guess was from the response time.

-• Generic 404s — if the token is wrong, the share ID doesn’t exist, or the presentation is archived, you get the same 404 response.
+• Generic 404s — if the token is wrong or the share ID doesn’t exist, you get the same 404 response.
 There’s no way to enumerate share IDs by probing.

 What a token does NOT do